 Good decisions need the right information

-So how do we compare?
-Whether an individual business or household, whether a community or region, everyone needs to know whether they are competitive and relevant in an increasingly digital economy.
-SNG’s unique capability to benchmark provides the necessary insight and evidence to make hard decisions on budgets and next steps so you can decide whether the status quo is acceptable – or not – and what is needed for the future:
+SNG’s unique capability to compare broadband data and benchmark provides the necessary insight and evidence to make hard decisions on budgets and next steps.
+Do you have the evidence to decide whether the status quo is acceptable – or not – and what is needed for the future:

 - How do we compare to our peers in broadband access? – level of service? – practical use?

 - Do our businesses and households have the broadband they need?

-- If we invest, what returns can we expect to our businesses (new revenues, jobs), locality (retention and expansion of businesses and tax base), etc.?
+- If we invest, what returns can we expect to our businesses (new revenues, jobs), for our locality and region (retention and expansion of businesses and tax base), etc.?

 - Are our businesses and households using broadband and online practices to their full potential?
 If not, what are they missing out on?